haiqu/nanos-bitsquare/WINDOWS.md

 ### Uninstall firmware from Nano S

-If you wish to remove the app from your device:
+If you wish to remove the app from your device, type

 `python -m ledgerblue.deleteApp --targetId 0x31100002 --appName Bitsquare`